Dev-Clair/ahia/ahia.md

    - Utilizes eventbridge pipes to either transform, enrich or filter events.

 2. Availability, Assignment and Scheduling
-   - availability service maintains a cache of realtor statuses -available and booked- based on location using Redis or any suitable in-memory store.
+   - availability service maintains a cache of realtor statuses -available and booked- based on location usingredis or any suitable in-memory store.
    - tour service emits a tour created event to the bus.
      - assignment service listens and calls availability service to fetch available realtors based on location.
-     - on successful assignment, an event is emitted to update the available pool in the availability service and tour service.
+     - on successful assignment, an event is emitted to update the available and booked realtors pool in the availability service, and complete the tour appointment in the scheduling service.
-     - scheduling service uses this information from the tour event to schedule tours and update statuses.
+     - scheduling service uses the information from the assignment event to finalize the tour appointment.
-   - tour service listens to assignment and scheduling services to get real-time events on realtor assignment and tour scheduling.
+   - tour service listens to the scheduling service to get real-time events on realtor assignment and tour appointment scheduling.
-   - tour service emits event on successful assignment and scheduling.
+   - tour service emits event on successful tour appointment.